guipdutra/awesome-geek-podcasts/README.md

 * [RWPod](http://www.rwpod.com/) - Podcast about world of Ruby and Web technologies.
 * [Radio-T](http://www.radio-t.com/) - Podcast of weekend.
 Improvisation on the theme of IT.
 * [RadioJS](http://radiojs.ru/) - Podcast about web-development, Javascript, Frontend and client-side.
+* [SDCast](http://sdcast.ksdaemon.ru) — Software development podcast.
+Interviews with developers, talks about development, open source and related IT topics.
 * [Razbor Poletov](http://razbor-poletov.com/) - Podcast about world of Java, technologies and software development.
 * [uWebDesign](http://uwebdesign.ru/) - Podcast about web-design, web-development and all IT-related stuff.
 * [Frontflip Podcast](http://frontflip.me/) - Podcast about JavaScript, frontend and related technologies.